Ex-Muslims of North America: WikiIslam

 In late 2015, EXMNA took over ownership of the website WikiIslam.

-In 2018, Daniel Enstedt cited WikiIslam as an example of a website containing anti-Muslim rhetoric, and Goran Larsson cited WikiIslam as an "anti-Muslim webpage."
+In 2018, Daniel Enstedt cited WikiIslam as an example of a website containing anti-Muslim rhetoric, and Göran Larsson cited WikiIslam as an "anti-Muslim webpage."
 In 2019, Asma Uddin, advisor on religious liberty to OSCE and a fellow at the Aspen Institute, reiterated WikiIslam to be a "rampantly anti-Muslim website".
 The same year, Syaza Shukri, Professor of Political Sciences at International Islamic University Malaysia, deemed the lack of positive content on WikiIslam to demonstrate a "definite agenda": the promotion of a monolithic version of Islam—violent, oppressive, and unrepresentative of "how a majority of Muslims view their religion".

+In March 2021, EXMNA announced that it had implemented new content standards on WikiIslam, archived and deleted articles that did not meet those standards, and initiated re-writes of other articles.

 In 2022, Rabia Kamal, a cultural anthropologist based at University of San Francisco, noted WikiIslam to be of the many Islamophobic websites dedicated to "surveillance" of Islam and Muslims.

-In March 2021, EXMNA announced that it had implemented new content standards on WikiIslam, archived and deleted articles that did not meet those standards, and initiated re-writes of other articles.
+A 2023 academic analysis of WikiIslam’s content found that while it presents itself as an objective and scholarly resource, its focus on selective criticism results in a skewed portrayal of Islam.
+The writers noted that the site primarily highlights controversial aspects of Islamic texts and teachings and, while occasionally presenting differing traditional scholarly opinions, fails to adequately represent contemporary Muslim scholarship or progressive interpretations of controversial issues.
+The study concluded that WikiIslam contributes to the scientification of Islamophobia by using an academic tone and references to create an impression of neutrality while reinforcing negative stereotypes about Islam and Muslims.